luki34567780/LibChip8/LibChip32/reference/Technical Reference.md

 There are currently 2 Screen modes:
  - Text mode:
 	- Mapped in Memory (see 1.1 Memory)
-	- Ascii, 1 byte per character
+	- ASCII, 1 byte per character
 	- 25 lines, 80 characters per line
 - Image mode:
 	- Can be drawn to using Instructions (see 2.1 Instructions)